The-OpenROAD-Project-Attic/ioPlacer/README.md

 #### Optional Parameters

-A few parameters in IOPlacement are optional, they are set to a default value but can be changed if needed.
+A few parameters in ioPlacer are optional, they are set to a default value but can be changed if needed.

 ``````
 void setSlotsPerSection(unsigned slotsPerSection, float increaseFactor);